 - If you need to stop breastfeeding only temporarily, use a double electric breast pump to maintain your milk supply until you’re able to breastfeed again.
 Discard the milk you pump while you’re taking the medication.

 - If you need to stop breastfeeding permanently, ask your healthcare provider for information on weaning and for help choosing an infant formula that will meet your baby’s needs.

 Note that the U.S. Food and Drug Administration (FDA) has issued a strong warning to mothers against breastfeeding while taking pain and cough medicines that contain codeine or tramadol.

 Sources of more information about medications

-If your health care provider is uncertain or you want to double-check on whether a medicine is safe, here are several trusted resources:
+If your healthcare provider is uncertain or you want to double-check whether a medicine is safe, here are several trusted resources:

-- The InfantRisk Center hotline is a resource for parents and health care providers who have questions about the use of medication during pregnancy or breastfeeding.
-The staff respond to questions by phone free of charge at (806) 352-2519 on weekdays during business hours.
+- The InfantRisk Center hotline is a resource for parents and healthcare providers who have questions about the use of medication during pregnancy or breastfeeding.
+The staff responds to questions by phone free of charge at (806) 352-2519 on weekdays during business hours.

-- LactMed database is a source for information about medications and herbs and is sponsored by the U.S. National Library of Medicine.
+- LactMed database is a source of information about medications and herbs and is sponsored by the U.S. National Library of Medicine.